-That stack of papers that has miscellaneous information about things you can readily find online- THROW IT AWAY!
-I am a super sentimental person and have kept every single letter or card anyone has given to me- until last year.
-It doesn’t really serve me if I’m keeping it in a box and never look at it.
+That stack of papers that has miscellaneous information about things you can readily find online?
+THROW IT AWAY!
+I am such a sentimental person; I kept every single letter or card anyone has ever given me until last year.
+It doesn’t really serve me if I’m keeping it in a box but never look at it.
 The same goes with paperwork or other things you really don’t need.

 2. Create folders

-This is something you can do both virtually and paper.
-I have a whole filing cabinet at my house for all of our important documents.
-I do NOT keep things that I can access online.
+This is something you can do both on your computer and in your physical working space.
+I have a whole filing cabinet for our important documents.
+I do NOT keep things I can access online.
 There’s just no reason for it.
-I also create folders within my emails for where those emails I need to keep belong.
-The same is true for my google drive and computer documents.
+I also create folders within my emails to keep my inbox organized.
+The same is true for my Google Drive and computer documents.

 3. Everything has a place

-Just to be clear, a pile on the side of your desk, is not a place.
+Just to be clear, a pile on the side of your desk is not a place.
 This ties in with creating folders.
 Each thing- physical or virtual has a place to be put away.
-If it doesn’t fit, then ask yourself if you really need it.
-If you need places to put things, Michael’s, Office Depot, and Target, are great places to find affordable storage.
+If it doesn’t fit, ask yourself if you really need it.
+If you need places to put things, Michael’s, Office Depot, and Target are great places to find affordable storage.

 4. Put things in their place